-The Amazon Echo Spot speaker features just three buttons on the top, as well as a small screen on the front to access some functions.
-Plus, on the back of the unit, we find a two port panel where you make power and optional audio connections.
+The Amazon Echo Spot speaker features just three buttons on the top.
+It also has a small screen on the front to access some functions.
+Plus, on the back, we find a two port panel.
+This is where you make power and audio connections.
 Here, we explore the Amazon Echo Spot buttons and the input and output plugs too.
 We show each one on the speaker.
-We then discuss what each button / plug is for, and when to press them or connect to them, to fully enjoy the many features of this popular Amazon visual speaker.
+We then discuss what each button / plug is for.
+We talk about when to press them or connect to them, to fully enjoy the many speaker features of the Spot.
 Finally, we touch a bit on some of the light ring patterns you get when pressing these buttons.

 Amazon Echo Spot Buttons Functions, Descriptions, and Locations